TL;DR

 How to refine

-• If the ‘what I bring’ section reads as self-promo: “Replace ‘exposure to my X subscribers’ with something concrete: ‘3-minute audiogram cut for your social,’ ‘cross-link from my next 2 weekly posts,’ or ‘feature in my newsletter intro.’
+- If the ‘what I bring’ section reads as self-promo: “Replace ‘exposure to my X subscribers’ with something concrete: a 3-minute audiogram cut for their social, a cross-link from my next 2 weekly posts, or a feature in my newsletter intro.
 Audience size alone is not a gift.”

-• If the reference feels weak: “The reference must include a date or episode number, AND the exact moment or line you admired.
+- If the reference feels weak: “The reference must include a date or episode number, AND the exact moment or line I admired.
 ‘Loved your podcast’ is not a reference; ‘Loved Episode 47 — the part at 23 minutes where you challenged X’ is.”

 Common mistakes

-• Pitching audience-bigger creators with nothing to offer: if your audience is 10x smaller and you bring no specific value, the pitch is a tax on their inbox; either find leverage (a niche overlap, a specific audience asset they don’t have) or wait.
+- Pitching much-bigger creators with nothing to offer: if your audience is 10x smaller and you bring no specific value, the pitch is a tax on their inbox; either find leverage (a niche overlap, an audience asset they lack) or wait.

-• No follow-up at all: one polite nudge 7 days later raises response rates significantly; never following up wastes the initial pitch.
+- No follow-up at all: one polite nudge seven days later raises response rates significantly (follow-ups drive about 42% of replies); never following up wastes the initial pitch.

-• Multiple follow-ups within a week: three nudges in 5 days reads as pressuring; one nudge after a week is professional.
+- Multiple follow-ups within a week: three nudges in five days reads as pressuring; one nudge after a week reads as professional.

 FAQ

-• DM or email?: Under 100k: DM works; their inbox is reachable.
-100k-500k: email if they have one listed; their DMs are full.
-Above 500k: go through their listed business contact or manager.
-Going to DMs at that scale is almost always lost.
+- DM or email?
+Under 100k followers, a DM works; their inbox is reachable, and personalized DM outreach reportedly converts better than generic email at that scale.
+From 100k–500k, use email if they list one; their DMs are full.
+Above 500k, go through their listed business contact or manager.
+DMs at that scale are almost always lost.

-• How many should I send per week?: Three personalized pitches beat 30 templated ones.
-The number does not matter; the per-pitch quality and the hit rate do.
+- How many should I send per week?
+Three personalized pitches beat 30 templated ones.
+Generic outreach sits at a 1–3% reply rate; specific, signal-based outreach hits 5–18%.
+The number does not matter; the per-pitch quality and hit rate do.

-• What if I am much smaller than them?: Bring leverage that is not audience size — a niche expertise, a specific audience asset (a community, a tool, a research database), or a content angle that makes their next piece easier.
+- What if I am much smaller than them?
+Bring leverage that is not audience size — niche expertise, a specific audience asset (a community, a tool, a research database), or a content angle that makes their next piece easier.
 Small creators with leverage get more yeses than mid creators without.

-• Should I pitch at a specific time of week?: Tuesday or Wednesday mornings in their timezone tend to land best for email; for DMs it matters less.
-Avoid Fridays (weekend lid) and Mondays (catchup chaos).
+- Should I pitch at a specific time of week?
+Tuesday through Thursday tend to land best; for email, mid-morning in their timezone.
+Avoid Fridays (weekend lid) and Mondays (catch-up chaos).

-• What if I get a yes but the execution drags?: Within 48 hours of yes, send the calendar invite, the topic outline, and the date you would publish.
-Momentum from the yes carries the booking; a delay of 2+ weeks usually means the booking never lands.
+- What if I get a yes but execution drags?
+Within 48 hours of the yes, send the calendar invite, the topic outline, and the date you would publish.
+Momentum from the yes carries the booking; a delay of 2+ weeks usually means it never lands.